 Fanconi anaemia is the most common.
 It is usually autosomal recessive, but can also be X-linked.
 Mutations in 13 genes have been identified.
 The genes code for proteins that form a nuclear complex involved in the DNA damage response.
 However, the precise mechanisms by which the mutations produce bone marrow failure are not known.

-Damage to the endothelium of the glomerular bed produces haemolytic anaemia (due to fragmentation and shearing of RBCs), thrombocytopenia (due to platelet consumption), and nephropathy.
+Damage to the endothelium of the glomerular bed produces haemolytic anaemia, thrombocytopenia and nephropathy.

 Causes include verotoxins, produced by Escherichia coli; neuraminidase, produced by streptococcal species; inherited defects in proteins that control complement; and drugs (cyclosporine and some chemotherapy agents).